mfocko/blog/blog/aoc-2022/02-week-2.md

 ```

 We have used it in a similar way as macros in C/C++, one of the things that we
-can use to our advantage is defining „type“ of the parameters for the macro.
+can use to our advantage is defining “type” of the parameters for the macro.
 All
-parameters have their name prefixed with `$` sign and you can define various „forms“
+parameters have their name prefixed with `$` sign and you can define various “forms”
 of your macro.
 Let's go through it!

 We have following parameters: